 However, it is the Holy Spirit who ultimately gives, imparts or distributes His gifts according to His sovereign will, plans and purposes.

-The Scripture states: “But one and the same Spirit works all these things, distributing to each one individually as He wills.”
+Paul writes, “But one and the same Spirit works all these things, distributing to each one individually as He wills.”
 (1 Cor.
 12:11 NKJV).

 How can you exercise the gifts of the Holy Spirit that you have received?